 Proper socialization is essential for all dogs.
 Failure to socialize can result in a dog with crippling social anxiety, fear, and sometimes even aggression.
 Many people don't realize how a lack of socialization can impact their pets' behavior, though there are steps you can take to help your pup feel more at ease.

 Social anxiety in dogs is a fear of people, other animals, or unknown places, sights, sounds, and other stimuli in the environment.
 A dog may be perfectly fine around its human family members then become anxious around strangers, for example.
 Likewise, some are fine indoors or in their own territory, but panic when leaving home.

 Depending on the dog, the level of anxiety in a social setting can be mild or extreme.
 It can cause a dog to act out or behave in ways that are not normally observed when it's in a familiar environment.
-While some dogs may become very timid, others may feel trapped and cornered, which often results in fear aggression.
-When a cornered dog experiences the biological fight-or-flight response, the only available action is to fight.

 Signs of Social Anxiety in Dogs